-Joseph loved to read, do math, play baseball, watch the Red Sox, eat chips and salsa, drink hot chocolate, play with his Hot Wheels cars, play the piano, ride his bike and scooter, swim in our pool, play Wii, write stories and music, and be with his family.
+Joseph loved to read, do math, play baseball, watch the Red Sox, watch his favorite movies with popcorn and chocolate chips, eat Mexican food and pizza, drink hot chocolate, play with his Hot Wheels cars, draw chalk roads on the driveway, play the piano, ride his bike and scooter, swim in our pool, spend time in Lake Placid, play Wii, play Rock Band, play elevator, play church, write and draw his own stories, swing on the swing, walk, take wagon rides, write music and lyrics about God and his family, and always be with his family.

-First, this disease of X-ALD affects approximately 1 in 20,000 boys.
-Second, NYS passed a law mid-summer 2013 that all newborns would be screened for ALD, prior to this even if a parent had genetic testing done ALD was not one that was tested for.
+First, this disease of childhood X-ALD affects approximately 1 in 20,000 boys.
+Second, NYS passed a law mid-summer 2013 that all newborns would be screened for ALD, prior to this even if a parent had genetic testing done, due to its rare occurrence, ALD was not one that was tested for.
 Third, ALD is identified if either you have a family history (which we did not), another sibling who has passed away from the disease, or you get a concussion or sports injury and have an MRI done and it is detected very early.
 Fourth, by the time a child shows symptoms of ALD it is too late to treat, as in Joseph’s case.
-Therefore unless these circumstances occur for it to be detected, early bone marrow transplant is not an option at all.
+Therefore, unless these circumstances occur for it to be detected, early bone marrow transplant is not an option at all.
+Even if a parent chose to proceed with a bone marrow transplant anyway, it would speed up the disease progression and result in either the child being in a vegetative state or death.
 Fifth, approximately 95% of time X-linked ALD is from the mother and her DNA make up which she unknowingly passes to her child.
-After having my DNA and Matthew’s tested, neither of us carry the gene for X-ALD.
+After having my DNA and my other son’s tested, neither of us carry the gene for X-ALD.
 They said that this is rarely ever the case.
 I was told that by the expert we saw in Boston that in 5-7% of cases they call it a de novo mutation.
 That means in 5-7% of the cases of X-ALD there is no link to the mother and it is considered a random, unexplained, unfortunate occurrence.

 We always said that we would always do the best we could as a family and that’s what we did.
-We loved each other, stayed as happy as we could, and made the days count instead of counting the days.
-Joseph was so brave and Matthew was the best brother ever.
-Matthew was even given a framed official Best Brother Certificate from the Town of Poestenkill for his endless acts of love, loyalty, bravery and courage for Joseph.
+We loved each other, stayed as happy as we could, and made the days count instead of counting the days we had left.
+Joseph was so brave and his brother truly was the best brother ever and was even given a framed official Best Brother Certificate from our Town for his endless acts of love, loyalty, bravery and courage for Joseph.
 We went on our Make A Wish trip to Give Kids the World Village in Kissimmee, Florida and had the best week of our lives.
-With the help of close family, close friends, and our church family we were hugged in support, help, and love to make our days filled with love and joy.
-We are also grateful for the unending support for our family from Dr. Wayne Hogan in Mechanicville, Dr. Joanne Porter from the Journeys Program at Albany Medical Center and those on our Hospice team.
-Joseph went to heaven on March 7, 2014 and we will remember and love him forever.
-Joseph brought endless joy to our family and he used to say “It’s so great being a part of this family!” and when asked last year what his best day ever was he said “All the days!”
-All of the days were certainly a gift and joy that we as a family will always treasure with Joseph!
-We set up Joy From Joseph, Inc. in honor of Joseph to keep his memory alive to help other children and families facing life threatening diseases and terminal illnesses.
+With the help of close family, close friends, Father Anthony Ligato and our dedicated church family we were hugged in support, help, and love to make our days filled with love and joy.
+We cannot say thank you enough to Dr. Porter at the Journey’s Program with Albany Medical Center Hospital, Dr. Wayne Hogan, and our core team with Hospice, all who walked with us daily to move heaven and earth to ensure that Joseph had the best care filled with love.